Key Moments Throughout History

 1923 Foster House opened in Sydney

 During 1923 The Salvation Army opened Foster House in Sydney’s Surry Hills to provide accommodation for homeless men.
-Located in Foster Street, Foster House was a five-storey building with dormitory style accommodation that slept 220 men, the cots all lined up at attention.
+Located in Foster Street, Foster House was a five-storey building with dormitory style accommodation that slept 220 men.

 Although useful in its time, by the 1990s rehabilitation methods had markedly changed.
 The emphasis today is on providing personal support to encourage men to lead more independent lives.
 To this end, In 1996, The Salvation Army opened a new, purpose-built facility near the original Foster House.

 As WWII commenced, The Salvation Army went to work, at home and on the battlefield offering home comforts, advice, support and spiritual assistance.
 The famous Salvation Army ‘Hop in’ tents and canteens were set up in training camps in Australia, in the deserts of North Africa and in the jungles of New Guinea.
 Where an Australian soldier, sailor or airman served, The Salvation Army endeavoured to be there too.

 The Salvation Army has worked with those struggling with addiction since its beginning in the 1860s.
 In Australia, a rehabilitation farm was set up at Collaroy in the early 1900s.
 However, The Salvation Army Bridge Program for rehabilitation began in earnest in August, 1964, when the Nithsdale clinic was opened behind Salvation Army headquarters in Sydney.

 By 1969, the program had developed into the long-term residential program it is today, featuring three main phases of rehabilitation including time spent at a rural farm or industrial centre.
 Today the Bridge Program includes 12 facilities in NSW and Qld.